musicalmaya12/TeamRocket/README.md

 # The Mood Playlist Generator

 ### Overview
 The Mood Playlist Generator is an application that uses sentiment analysis to generate "smart" playlists depending on a user's mood.
-We retrieve song information from the Spotify API and lyrics from the Genius API and store this data in a key, value NoSQL database (i.e. MongoDB).
+We retrieve song information from the Spotify API and lyrics from the Genius API and store this data in a key, value NoSQL database, MongoDB.
+Then, we use Flair for sentiment analysis on the song information.
+The algorithm outputs a playlist with songs that the user can listen to directly on Spotify,

 ### How to use the application: